fabrice-ducos/tactcl/README.md

 For installing everything, type `make all` (you may experience errors depending on your environment, this early version of TacTCL doesn't take care of missing dependencies of the packages it gathers).

+For a list of all the available commands: `make help`

 You can test `jtclsh` and `jaclsh` (the JVM Tcl interpreters from Tclblend and Jacl) with these commands:

 ```